 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Customer Service Representatives in California is $37,823 annually, or $18.18 hourly.
+The median wage in 2016 for Customer Service Representatives in California was $37,823 annually, or $18.18 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most full-time workers in this occupation receive a benefits package that includes medical and dental insurance, sick leave, and vacation leave.
 Some firms offer retirement plans.